yevgeniyvaleyev/comfy-auth/README.md

 ## Motivation

 This application demonstrates possible implementation of authentication functionality in client app using Angular framework.
 The application contains of:

-- __sign up__ (`/auth/sign-up`) screen, which allows user to fill, validate and send a sign up form.
+- **sign up** (`/auth/sign-up`) screen, which allows user to fill, validate and send a sign up form.
-- __login__ (`/auth/login`) screen, allows user to login using registered email and password.
+- **login** (`/auth/login`) screen, allows user to login using registered email and password.
-- __dashboard__ screen, appears when user successfully logged in and congratulates the user with this fact.
+- **dashboard** screen, appears when user successfully logged in and congratulates the user with this fact.
-- __navigation__ has action buttons to login, sign up and logout.
+- **navigation** has action buttons to login, sign up and logout.

 ## Demo

+_not available atm_
 Please check out deployed application at [comfy-auth.herokuapp.com](https://comfy-auth.herokuapp.com/), [(develop)](http://develop-comfy-auth.herokuapp.com/)

 ## Form validation

 Login and sign up forms contain various of validators like standard (`required`, `minLength` etc) and custom synchronous and asynchronous validators.

-__Custom Validators__
+**Custom Validators**

 - `correctName` checks whether a text contains only lowercase letters with first capital;
 - `upperAndLowerCase` checks whether text contains lower and uppercase letters;
 - `preventUserNamesInPassword` checks whether password field contains entered last or first name;